 Where we are up to

-Bramung Jaarn, meaning ‘brothers walking together’ in Gunai language, delivered by Dardi Munwurro seeks to engage and empower young Aboriginal men aged 10 to 18 years to heal and build resilience, with the aim of diverting them from the criminal justice system.
+- Bramung Jaarn, delivered by Dardi Munwurro, which seeks to engage and empower young Aboriginal men aged 10 to 18 years to heal and build resilience, with the aim of diverting them from the criminal justice system.

-Cultural mentoring programs delivered by Aboriginal Wellness Foundation (formerly Wayapa Wuurrk) aim to engage Aboriginal young people across a range of age groups through cultural and therapeutic activities that strengthen connection to culture and other protective factors.
+- Cultural mentoring programs, delivered by the Aboriginal Wellness Foundation (formerly Wayapa Wuurrk), which aims to engage Aboriginal young people across a range of age groups through cultural and therapeutic activities that strengthen connection to culture and other protective factors.

 Through Burra Lotjpa Dunguludja, the fourth phase of the Aboriginal Justice Agreement (AJA4), the Victorian Government and the Aboriginal community are committed to improving justice outcomes and reducing negative contact with the justice system.
 Community-Based, Intensive Diversion Programs were one of the funded initiatives announced under AJA4.
 Community-Based, Intensive Diversion Programs will target Aboriginal children and young people who have had, or are vulnerable to, involvement with the criminal justice system to address factors contributing to offending.